Itvisors/mendix-DataTables/README.md

 ## Backlog

 - Currently only XPath can be used to get the grid data.
-Datasource microflows will be supported in a future release.

 ## Configuration